11 Subject Matter Expert Content Creation Tips

-MSPC vice president of B2B content director Evelyn Hoover provides 11 professional writing tips to help your subject matter experts create valuable content for your marketing program.
+MSPC vice president of B2B content Evelyn Hoover provides 11 professional writing tips to help your subject matter experts create valuable content for your marketing program.

 Your company’s subject matter experts (SMEs) have the information that customers and prospects want.
 But translating expertise into content is not without its challenges.

 In my last blog post, “Tapping SMEs to Feed the Content Beast,” I outlined three ways to get your SMEs engaged and writing.
 So maybe you’ve followed my advice and recognize the benefits of having a subject matter expert contribute content.
 Now you’re thinking, how do I get my experts to translate their ideas into content people can and will read?

 For some advice, I tapped several of the brightest B2B editors at MSPC.
 I also called upon my own many years of experience translating technical SME content into articles and blog posts.
 The following list of 11 do’s and don’ts are actionable ideas you can pass on to your SMEs as they begin developing content for your company’s blog or website.

 The Do’s of Subject Matter Expert Content Creation

 - Do create an outline.
 Your outline is like a friend that keeps you honest and on track.

 - Do read popular industry-specific blogs and articles before you begin writing.
 By doing so, you can ensure you capture the appropriate tone that will resonate with your audience.

 - Do write your article in terms you would use if you were explaining your topic to a friend who doesn’t work in your industry.
 Keeping the tone conversational makes the content more approachable and readable.